FAQ

 Is there a group to suit me?

-With groups ranging in speed from 10 mph to over 20 mph, and cultures ranging from "coffee, cake and conversation" to "tenacious training" and everything in between, we've got groups to suit most riders, whether you're a complete beginner or a seasoned enthusiast, and whatever your goals.
+With groups ranging in speed from 10 mph to over 20 mph, and cultures ranging from "coffee, cake and conversation" to "tenacious training" and everything in between, most riders find a group that suits them well, whether they are new or returning to cycling, building fitness, or riding regularly.

 What if I can't keep up?